 Glenwood Health and Rehabilitation is a senior living facility located in Glenwood, Arkansas, a city with 4,821 people.
-With an A- overall grade, we rated this facility in the top third of all facilities in the country.
-Based on our assessment, you can't go wrong with this facility.
-If you scroll down, you will see this place's category ratings, which are also strong.
+With an A- overall grade, we rated this facility in the top quarter of all nursing homes in the United States.
+Based on our analysis, you can not go wrong with this place.
+If you scroll down, you can see this place's category grades, which are also impressive.

 Glenwood Health and Rehabilitation

 53.25% estimated occupancy 1

 Registered Staff Hours

 In addition to faring well overall, this nursing home received an excellent inspection report.
 As a result, it received one of our best grades in this category with an A. Inspection ratings are based on many items located in the a nursing home's recent inspection reports.
 Facilities that score well in this area have very few deficiencies on their reports.
 Most importantly, these nursing homes generally do not have any severe deficiencies which are associated with risks to patient safety.
 Although this place had a few deficiencies on its government inspection report, none of them were major deficiencies based on CMS' scale.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Short-term Care Quality